The Mambo Kings: Casting

 Armand Assante and Antonio Banderas were Glimcher's ideal choices for the roles of Cesar and Nestor Castillo.
 Assante had appeared in a number of films but had not yet broken out as a major star.
 Banderas, an established Spanish actor, had moved to Los Angeles, California, hoping to make an international debut with his first English speaking role.
 Warner Bros. wanted to cast Jeremy Irons as Cesar and Ray Liotta as Nestor.
 Both actors had received critical acclaim for their respective performances in the 1990 films Reversal of Fortune and Goodfellas, and the studio felt that they would appeal to a wide audience.
 Through a translator, Glimcher told Banderas to work on improving his English for one month before performing a screen test opposite Irons.
 Banderas learned his lines phonetically and worked with a dialect coach during pre-production and filming.
 Although Warner Bros. loved Irons's screen test, Glimcher thought he was wrong for the part and insisted on Assante.
 The director felt that Assante had brought both charm and seductiveness to the role of Cesar, and the studio relented.

 Cathy Moriarty was the only actress that Glimcher considered for the role of Lanna Lake, based on her performance in Raging Bull (1980), where he explained that decision: "I wanted a woman rather than a girl.
 I wanted a character who had lived, who had scars, who had beauty and dignity.
 I thought of Cathy's life, and I thought of how it worked for the character as well".
-Annabella Sciorra was originally cast as Delores, but left the production due to a scheduling conflict.
+Annabella Sciorra was originally cast as Delores Fuentes, but left the production due to a scheduling conflict.
 The role then went to Dutch actress Maruschka Detmers, who was cast just two weeks prior to filming.
 Detmers appears in her American film debut.

 In securing the rights to use footage from I Love Lucy, Glimcher convinced Desi Arnaz, Jr. to portray his late father Desi Arnaz.
 To prepare for the role, Arnaz, Jr. dyed his hair black and wore an ID bracelet, ring and pin, all of which had belonged to his father: "I wasn't trying to look exactly like him.
 It was more about getting his essence and mannerisms".
 In an effort to re-create the mambo world of the 1950s, Glimcher cast musicians Tito Puente and Celia Cruz in supporting roles.